 Most of the dyslexia laws in the United States require that teachers use evidence-based reading instruction and many teachers are turning towards an Orton-Gillingham approach.
-Using an Orton-Gillingham approach will give students with dyslexia and other learning differences the evidence- based instruction that these students need.
-But what does evidence-based reading instruction for students with dyslexia and other reading difficulties mean…and what should this look like?
+Is Orton-Gillingham an evidence-based reading instruction?
+YES!
+It includes evidence-based practices and teaching instruction.
 On today’s post, I am going to share with you everything you need to know about Orton-Gillingham evidence-based reading instruction.

 Definition of Evidence-Based Reading Instruction